btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 Rails with Strong Boundaries between the Modules

 This experiment was inspired from an internal Tech Talk at [Garaio REM](https://www.garaio-rem.ch) by a colleague.
-He suggested that we could be using namespaces and `private_constant` to enforce API boundaries and organizing our code around modules.
-In this way we can minimize/control coupling and increase cohesion.
+He suggested that we could be using `module` to create namespaces (to organize our code with high cohesion) and `private_constant` to enforce API boundaries (enforce low coupling).

 The example given was similar to the following:

-Typical Rails Code has permissive APIs.
+Typical Ruby Code is very permissive:
 ```
 module Taxes
   class TaxA